sidiousvic/sidious.pizza/about.md

 The species exhibits a tendency toward banter and low-grade trickery towards other primates, a behavioral residue from its original habitat.

-When mildly entertained, the organism produces a characteristic “uhuhuhu” or "hehehe".
+When mildly amused, the organism produces a characteristic “uhuhuhu” or "hehehe".
 During encounters with ranchera music, _S. pizzivorus_ may exhibit a sudden urge for howling, reminiscent of a midsized desert canine at a note far outside its natural range.

 Although _S. pizzivorus_ often retreats into solitary intervals to study, refresh, or develop new cognitive structures, it enjoys its few relationships and shows a clear preference for spending valuable time with a small number of familiar primates.
 These interactions are steady, forming long-term bonds that the organism maintains with loyalty.